Contact SADS UK for details of our SADS memorial candle lighting, Annual Retreat and Stride to STOP SADS

 The Automated External Defibrillator (AED) has developed over the years.
 Years ago only medics could use a defibrillator in a cardiac arrest emergency, now anyone can use this lifesaving equipment.
+SADS UK are able to provide any make and model of defibrillator.

 Administering CPR and the defibrillator is the most powerful combination in saving life and the earlier it is applied the better the chance is of a person surviving cardiac arrest.